genericmoniker/mirror/README.md

    `7b64c4b088b9c841d15bcac15d4aa7433d35af3e` part.
 1. Run mirror-config, and enter the prompted values.
 For Authorization code, enter the value copied from the URL in the previous step.

+Note: The authorization code can only be used once, so if something goes wrong, you may need to generate a new one and re-run configuration to try again.

 ### Calendar